hyperledger/indy-hipe/text/a2a-forward-secrecy/README.md

 **User's Cloud Agent**
 - Can learn when a user is online by observing messages (not their contents)
 - Can learn how many messages are received and when they are received (but not who sent them).
-- Can learn message sizes
+- Can learn message sizes.
-- Can drop or corrupt messages
+- Can drop or corrupt messages.
-- Can spam the user with invalid messages
+- Can spam the user with invalid messages.
-- Can duplicate old messages
+- Can duplicate old messages.
-- Could inform a contact (even falsely) that they have been revoked or fired
+- Could inform a contact (even falsely) that they have been revoked or fired.

 **Passive attacker observing all traffic**
-- Can learn who is using the cloud agent
+- Can learn who is using the cloud agent.
-- Can learn when messages are sent and where they are sent
+- Can learn when messages are sent and where they are sent.
-- Can observe when a new channel is setup and possibly insert self as man-in-the-middle
+- Can observe when a new channel is setup and possibly insert self as man-in-the-middle.

 **Physical loss of user's device**
-- Attacker can perform offline attack to unlock device obtain undeleted messages and keys
+- Attacker can perform offline attack to unlock device obtain undeleted messages and keys.

 **Compromise of user's device**
-- Attacker can obtain all messages going forward
+- Attacker can obtain all messages going forward.

 **A contact**
-- Can spam a user with messages
+- Can spam a user with messages.
-- Can to some extent prove to a third-party that a message came from a user
+- Can to some extent prove to a third-party that a message came from a user.
-- Can retain messages from a user, forever
+- Can retain messages from a user, forever.
 - Can learn that a user has changed identity keys (but this is the point).
-- Can learn how many devices a user is using to communicate with them
+- Can learn how many devices a user is using to communicate with them.

 **Random attacker on the internet**
-- Can DoS the cloud agent or the edge agent if the edge agent connects directly online
+- Can DoS the cloud agent or the edge agent if the edge agent connects directly online.

 ### Edge Cases